smurphos/cinnamox_theme_master/README.md

 All Cinnamox themes are built from the base `cinnamon.css` template included in this repository via replacement of `#place-holders` with hexadecimal color codes.

 `cinnamox_cinnamon_picker.sh` is the interactive script that conducts the build.
-It also creates the `info.json`, `README.md` and `cinnamox_transparency.sh` script.
-It includes a function for each Cinnamox variety.
+It also creates the `info.json`, `README.md` and the `cinnamox_transparency.sh` script.
+It includes a function for each Cinnamox variety which define the color codes used in the replacement.
 So to create another colour variation the easiest way is to create a new function with the color codes required and reference it in the choices dialogue.
-A little bit of bash knoweldge is required.
-If you just want to change other elements of the theme work on the `cinnamon.css` template directly
+A little bit of bash knowledge is required.
+If you want to change other elements of the theme other than the color work on the `cinnamon.css` template directly.

 As an example here is the function for Cinnamox-Aubergine